-The most efficient way to access numeric data is as primitive Java types like int, float, long, and double.
+The most efficient way to access numeric data is to use primitive Java types like int, float, long, and double.
 However, the range of values of these types do not exactly match the range of values of the SQL NUMBER data type.
 As a result, there may be some loss of information.
+If absolute precision is required across the entire value range, then use the BigDecimal type.

 All character data is converted to the UCS2 character set of Java.
 The most efficient way to access character data is as java.lang.String.
 In worst case, this can cause a loss of information when two or more characters in the database character set map to a single UCS2 character.
-In Oracle Database 10g, all characters in the character set map to the characters in the UCS2 character set.
+Since Oracle Database 11g, all characters in the character set map to the characters in the UCS2 character set.
 However, some characters do map to surrogate pairs.

-Transaction Isolation Levels and Access Modes
+Transaction Isolation Levels and Access Modes in JDBC

-Read-only connections are supported by the Oracle server, but not by Oracle JDBC drivers.
+Read-only connections are supported by Oracle JDBC drivers, but not by the Oracle server.

 For transactions, the Oracle server supports only the TRANSACTION_READ_COMMITTED and TRANSACTION_SERIALIZABLE transaction isolation levels.
-The default is TRANSACTION READ COMMITTED.
+The default is TRANSACTION_READ_COMMITTED.
 Use the following methods of the oracle.jdbc.OracleConnection interface to get and set the level: